Our Programs

 Speech and Language Therapy

-The Family Key Worker (FKW) is usually the first contact for families of children who are 3 – 5 years old, and have been referred for early intervention therapy services.
-Nechako Lakes has a ‘Family Service Coordinator’ and starts from birth-5 years old.
-Family Services work in the following areas:
+The Family Services Coordinator is usually the first contact for families of children who are birth – 5 years old, and have been referred for early intervention therapy services.
+Family Services Coordinator work in the following areas::

-- Complete the intake process
+- Complete the intake process.

-- Parent education and support
+- Parent education and support.

-- Parenting skills
+- Parenting skills.

-- Children’s behaviour
+- Children’s behaviour.

-- Provide families with information on advocacy skills
+- Provide families with information on advocacy skills.

-- Provide emotional support and guidance
+- Provide emotional support and guidance.

-- Assist families with coordination of services
+- Assist families with coordination of services.

-- Connect families with other services in the community
+- Connect families with other services in the community.

 Parents can refer their child directly.
 If you wish to make a referral, please complete our Referral Form